8 Array Formulas

 =FREQUENCY(A2:A11,B2:B5)

 The result is a frequency table.
-In the explanation in the figure, you can read how the boundaries of the interval are dealt with.
+Figure 8.14 explains how the interval boundaries are handled.

-An array formula entered in one cell on the worksheet can give results in multiple cells on the worksheet.
-This behavior is called spilling, and the results appear in a spill range.
-Which cells and how many depends on the result of the formula.
-If the source content of the formula changes, the results are dynamically updated, and the spill range may grow or shrink.
-You get an #SPILL!
-Error
+An array formula entered in one worksheet cell can output results into multiple cells.
+This is called spilling, and the output occupies a spill range.
+The number of cells in the spill range depends on the formula’s result.
+When the source data changes, the results update dynamically, and the spill range adjusts accordingly.
+A #SPILL!

-To create a reference to a spill range, put a hash symbol #
+To refer to a spill range, append a hash symbol #

-after the address of the first cell of the spill range.
-For example, if the spill range is J2:N4, you refer to it with=J2#
+to the address of the first cell in the range.
+For example, if the spill range is J2:N4, refer to it as =J2#

 , FILTER